joaopaulomoraes/joaopaulomoraes/README.md

     "Elixir",
     "Regex",
     "Product",
-    "Business",
-    "Entrepreneurship"
+    "Entrepreneurship",
+    "Web3"
   ],
   "linkedIn": "https://www.linkedin.com/in/joaopaulomoraes",
   "askMeAbout": [
-    "ReactJS",
-    "NextJS",
+    "React",
+    "Next",
     "Functional Programming"
   ],
   "additionalInformation": [
-    "I like to always follow the best practices in the development of each feature", "I seek to improve the performance of the application so that it is better every day", "I'm dedicated to always providing the best experience for the end user", "I worked as a mentor and project reviewer at Udacity", "I like to work with UI/UX",
-    "I'm always learning"
+    "I like to always follow the best development practices", "I improve the performance and quality of the app so that it is better every day", "I'm dedicated to always providing the best user experience", "I worked as a mentor and project reviewer at Udacity", "I like working with UI/UX and designing products and flows", "I'm always learning"
   ]
 }